dataliterate/design-studio-kit/README.md

 These are the three building blocks of Design Studio:

-1. **SKETCH**
+**1. SKETCH**
--- everybody uses pen and paper and sketches
+- everybody uses pen and paper and sketches
--- nobody talks during this phase
+- nobody talks during this phase
--- time constraint
+- time constraint
--- don’t think too much, just sketch.
+- don’t think too much, just sketch.
 Especially in early iterations, try to fill as many boxes of the 8-up as possible (show 8-up on the wall, fill 6 boxes)
--- don’t write text (unless singular words are needed) -- give names to your ideas (it helps you reflect and pitch them better)
+- don’t write text (unless singular words are needed)
+- give names to your ideas (it helps you reflect and pitch them better)

 Sketching Tips: there are always participants telling you (or the whole group) how bad they are at drawing.
 Pick one of those and let them draw a line.
 Ask the group if they recognize it as a line.
 Do the same with a circle, a rectangle and a triangle.
 Now combine those basic geometric elements and eg. sketch a Dropdown Menu.
 Now everybody understands that even the people claiming to be bad at drawing are actually really good in sketching.